EdupageAPI/edupage-api/README.md

 ```

 Homework, other than its title and description, provides some more information:
-#### EduHomework
+#### `EduHomework`
-- due_date: EduDate -> When the homework is due
+- `due_date`: `EduDate` –> When the homework is due
-- subject: The subject which this homework is from
+- `subject`: The subject which this homework is from
-- groups: If this subject is divided into groups, the target should be here. __Needs testing__
+- `groups`: If this subject is divided into groups, the target should be here. __Needs testing__
-- title: The title of the homework message.
+- `title`: The title of the homework message.
 This is usually what you in a notification in the Edupage app.
-- description: A detailed description of the homework.
+- `description`: A detailed description of the homework.
 (Usually is blank)
-- event_id: A internal Edupage ID, which can be used to find the event corresponding to this homework.
+- `event_id`: A internal Edupage ID, which can be used to find the event corresponding to this homework.
 Useless for now.
-- datetime_added: EduDateTime -> A date and time when this homework was assigned.
+- `datetime_added`: `EduDateTime` –> A date and time when this homework was assigned.

 ## Sending messages
-You can send a message to one or multiple people when you have an object that extends EduPerson
+You can send a message to one or multiple people when you have an object that extends `EduPerson`
 ```python
 from edupage_api import Edupage, EduStudent